Last updated: 2026-04-20

 What are the most common problems with the 2020 Nissan Rogue?

-The most commonly reported problems with the 2020 Nissan Rogue include: ELECTRICAL SYSTEM (31 complaints), FORWARD COLLISION AVOIDANCE (28 complaints), UNKNOWN OR OTHER (28 complaints), SERVICE BRAKES (20 complaints), ENGINE (15 complaints).
+The most commonly reported problems with the 2020 Nissan Rogue include: ELECTRICAL SYSTEM (31 complaints), UNKNOWN OR OTHER (28 complaints), FORWARD COLLISION AVOIDANCE (28 complaints), SERVICE BRAKES (20 complaints), ENGINE (15 complaints).
 These issues were identified from owner complaints analyzed by Auto Reliability Index.

 How many recalls does the 2020 Nissan Rogue have?